basxsoftwareassociation/basxconnect/README.md

 - Improving the existing code base to have better support for extendability
 - Write documentation where necessary and add code-examples and how-to's
 - Implement revisions completely to allow going to a certain date and maybe display diffs
+- Maybe: Add a developer option to easily find out which part of the interface are generated where in the code (making customization a lot easier)